joe-easley/AzureStorageWrapper/README.md

     AuthenticateFunctions(params, storage_type="Blob", storage_account_name="acct_name", container_name="container_name")

-The SAS token can then be accessed in a similar way to the token
+The SAS token can then be accessed in a similar way to the token.
+Note that this token is limited by storage_type, so when this feature is rolled out to storage types other than blob then different instances will be required if you wish to access multiple sas tokens.

     sas_token = AuthenticateFunctions.sas_token